 World-class new ski slope set to become a reality

-Plans for a ski and sport attraction to rival the best in the world – bringing 400 new jobs and a million new visitors to Sheffield – have moved a step closer.
+Plans for a ski and sport attraction to rival the best in the world – bringing 400 new jobs and a million new visitors to Sheffield – took a step closer today.

 Council chiefs have agreed a 150-year lease with Extreme Destinations to create an internationally-recognised sport and leisure destination at Parkwood Springs.

-The authority will sign an agreement to lease the site to Extreme as it works towards developing a modern ski slope, mountain biking trails, a hub building with shops, bars and restaurants as well as visitor accommodation, alongside a major international operator.
+The council will sign an agreement to lease the site with Extreme as it works towards developing a modern ski slope, mountain biking trails, a hub building with shops, bars and restaurants as well as visitor accommodation, alongside a major international operator.

 It’s being dubbed the “jewel in the crown” of Sheffield’s Outdoor City strategy.